SitramSoft/HomeLab/README.md

 ```

 ### Hercules - PortfolioPerformance docker container

-I use [Portfolio Performance](https://www.portfolio-performance.info/en/) as a free and open source application that sets a Nginx webserver and reverse proxy with php support and a built-in certbot client that automates free SSL server certificate generation and renewal processes.
+I use [Portfolio Performance](https://www.portfolio-performance.info/en/) as an open source tool to calculate the overall performance of an investment portfolio.
+I built the image based on the instructions from [here](https://forum.portfolio-performance.info/t/portfolio-performance-in-docker/10062).

 The container has: